AdguardTeam/LegalDocs/dns_eula/en/EULA.md

 8.2.
 Entire Agreement and Non-waiver.
 This EULA contains the complete agreement between the parties with respect to the subject matter hereof and supersedes all prior or contemporaneous agreements or understandings, whether oral or written.
 You agree that any varying or additional terms contained in any purchase order or other written notification or document issued by You in relation to the Software licensed hereunder shall be of no effect.
 The failure or delay of Rightholder to exercise any of its rights under this EULA or upon any breach of this EULA shall not be deemed a waiver of those rights or of the breach.

 8.3.
 Restriction on Amendments.
 No Rightholder Partner, or agent or employee of a Rightholder Partner, is authorized to make any amendment to this EULA.
-Any conflict or ambiguity between this EULA and any separate terms or conditions provided by a Rightholder Partner regarding the Software shall be resolved in favor of this EULA.
+Any conflict or ambiguity between this EULA and any separate terms or conditions provided by a Rightholder Partner regarding the Services shall be resolved in favor of this EULA.

 8.4.
 Severability.
 If any provision of this EULA shall be held by a court of competent jurisdiction to be contrary to law, that provision will be enforced to the maximum extent permissible, and the remaining provisions of this EULA will remain in full force and effect.

 8.5.
 No Use Where Prohibited.
-Use of the Software is unauthorized in any jurisdiction that does not give effect to all provisions of this EULA.
+Use of the Services is unauthorized in any jurisdiction that does not give effect to all provisions of this EULA.

 8.6.
 Assignment.
 You may not assign, by operation of law or otherwise, any rights or delegate any duties under the EULA to any third party without prior written consent by Rightholder.
 Any purported assignment lacking such consent will be void at its inception.
 Rightholder may assign all or part of its rights and/or delegate all or part of its duties under the EULA to any party, at any time, and in its sole discretion, upon notice of assignment by publishing such notice on its website.